 As we stood there – a little gormlessly in our pyjamas – the hues of the sky gradually changed: a pink to a violent, a deep purple to a bright blue.

-There are so many things to do in Anna Maria Island, Florida – and one of them, surprisingly, is the opportunity to explore space.
+There are many things to do on Anna Maria Island, Florida, and one of them – surprisingly – is the opportunity to explore space.

 Almost nine months since she’d first tempted us with her tales of Anna Maria Island, we were reunited with Kelly, our official tour guide for the week.
 She explained our first stop would be Bradenton’s South Florida Museum: the largest natural and cultural history museum on Florida’s Gulf Coast.

-She explained that this unique Museum offered 3 for the price of 1 in terms of its attractions: boasting not only exhibitions concerning local history and culture, but the dazzling Bishop Planetarium Theatre and the Parker Manatee Aquarium, home to rehabilitating manatees and local sealife.
+This unique museum offers 3 for the price of 1 in terms of its attractions: boasting not only exhibitions concerning local history and culture, but the dazzling Bishop Planetarium Theatre and the Parker Manatee Aquarium, home to rehabilitating manatees and local sealife.

-“For a small city, this museum is a little over the top”, Provost and COO, Jeff Rogers had told us laughing, as we were led to the Planetarium.
+“For a small city, this museum is a little over the top”, Provost and COO, Jeff Rogers told us laughing, as we were led into the museum’s Planetarium.

 On our way out, we headed to the ground floor, now stood underneath the giant aquarium.
-Here we had a full view of the animals as they swam lazily past: their bellies above our heads.
+Here we had a full view of the animals as they swam lazily past; their bellies floating just above our heads.

-It was a fantastic introduction not only to a surprisingly diverse museum, but to Manatee County itself and from its very own stars of the show.
+It was a fantastic introduction not only to a surprisingly diverse museum, but to Manatee County itself.

 Gradually, each vibrant house gave way to the next, until whole streets stood an eclectic paint box of colours.
-We had arrived in Bradenton’s Village of the Arts; a must-see when considering things to do in Anna Maria Island, Florida.
+We had arrived in Bradenton’s Village of the Arts; a must-see when considering things to do when visiting Anna Maria Island, Florida.

-For an Island just seven miles long, there is a lot to do in Anna Maria Island, Florida.
-As we left our house, a small crowd of cyclists passed by; the morning commute in full swing.
+For an Island just seven miles long, there is a lot to do on Anna Maria Island, Florida.

 It’s rare that island life lends itself to incredible retail experiences.
 Yet Anna Maria Island begs to differ.

-Each store is housed inside a traditional wooden cottage, some of them transported to the Island by train from Chicago – purchased from the department store Sears and Roebuck.
-Even the Estate Agents was painted a mint green; Barbie pink lettering decorating its walls.
+Each store is housed inside a traditional wooden cottage, with some of these buildings transported to the Island by train from Chicago (purchased from the department store Sears and Roebuck).
+Even the estate agents was painted a mint green, with Barbie pink lettering decorating its walls.

-After a breakfast of doughnuts at the incredible Doughnut Experiment, we visited what would become our favourite store on the Island: The Shiny Fish Emporium.
-Walking inside, we were met by a small Shih Tzu: Kiwi.
-Behind her, her owner (and owner of the store) Rebecca appeared: “Welcome to the Shiny Fish Emporium, ladies” she said.
+Walking inside and we were met by a small Shih Tzu: Kiwi.
+Behind her, her owner (and owner of the store) Rebecca appeared: “Welcome to the Shiny Fish Emporium, ladies” she said, smiling.

 Rebecca personified everything about her store: a beautiful, peaceful, oasis of calm.
-Looking around – homemade jewellery hanging from pink stands and illustrations dangling by coloured ribbons – I had the immediate feeling I could never leave this place.
+Looking around – homemade jewellery hanging from pink stands and illustrations dangling by coloured ribbons – I had the immediate sensation that I could never leave this place.

 Rebecca and her husband, Chris, were originally from New York, moving to Anna Maria Island to escape the rat race and the cold.
 Here, they decided to set up a store that let their creativity run wild, offering families a ‘sand dollar’ painting experience.

-Whilst there are lots of things to do in Anna Maria Island, Florida, this is perhaps one activity you must do.
+Whilst there are lots of things to do on Anna Maria Island, Florida, this is definitely an activity you must try.

 We then passed a man stood in the water, the waves barely reaching his knees.

-For five minutes, this dramatic little dolphin jumped through the air alongside the boat, keen to impress either us, or a local female.
-Having only met dolphins once during an ill-fated trip to a resort in Jamaica, seeing them in the wild was a wholly different experience.
+For five minutes, this dramatic little dolphin jumped alongside the boat, keen to impress either us, or a local female.

-This beautifully peaceful tour was one of the best things we did in Anna Maria Island.
+This beautifully peaceful tour was one of the best things we did on Anna Maria Island.

 Horse Riding (and surfing and skiing)

-Every now and again, a person will experience an out of body experience – a moment when the reality of that particular moment is magnified.
-You’ll wonder what on earth you’re doing.
-How did this happen?
-How will I even begin to explain this to anyone?
+Every now and again, a person will experience an out of body experience – a moment when the surreal reality of that particular moment is magnified.

-However, come November and whilst stood on the powder white sand of Bean Point, I realised that Kelly had not been lying.
-The horizon ahead of me was endless; no start point and no finish line.
-As the sunset, a wash of pink and purple cascaded across the sky; the white sand bouncing the light upwards.
+The horizon ahead of me was endless; no start or finish line to be found.
+As the sun set, a wash of pink and purple cascaded across the sky as the white sands bounced the light upwards.
 Close to the surf, flocks of egrets took flight – fluttering silhouettes against the setting sun.
-Somewhere, someone was gently playing acoustic guitar.

-It was a sunset that took a breath away and one that I would watch again on my final night, with a lump in my throat.
+It was a sunset that took a breath away and one that I would watch again on my final night on the Island (albeit this time with a lump in my throat).